 One of the primary responsibilities that compliance officers should undertake during the COVİD-19 process is managing the remote compliance team and thousands of people.

 After all, the security of many financial institutions in such a period goes beyond physical barriers.
-Therefore, a remote and holistic digital infrastructure must be created to meet the security and compliance requirements.
+Therefore, a remote and holistic digital infrastructure must be created to meet security and compliance requirements.

 However, businesses need to reconsider their compliance policies and solutions prepared for their needs.
 Applications should be updated by considering the remote workforce.
 However, such changes can happen gradually.
 Therefore, businesses need to roll up their sleeves and take the necessary action steps.